ZacRayTho/ShopInventoryManagement/README.md

 Change:

-On line 27-30 of OutsourcedPartForm.html, added two new table fields for max and min inventory On line 26-29 of InhousePartForm.html, added two new table fields for max and min inventory On line 55-87 of Part.java added new constructor with max/min inv fileds and create setter and getter methods for both variables, as well as a new CheckInv method to ensure Inv is within range on line 26-27 of OutsourcedPart.java I modified the constructor to include the min and max fields On line 20-21 of InhousePart.java I modified the constructor to include the min and max fields On line 49-51 of AddInhousePartController.java, I added the new checkInv method to check that the Inv is between min and max for Inhouse parts
+On Line 32-33 of OutsourcedPartForm.html, added hidden elements that only appear if inventory is above or below limits On Line 34-35 of InhousePartForm.html, added hidden elements that only appear if inventory is above or below limits On Line 64-71 added new methods for just checking lowInv or High Inv On line 50-57 of AddOutsourcedPartController.java added the new methods and trigger the hidden elements to appear by adding an attribute to the model
-On line 50-52 of AddOutsourcedPartController.java I add the CheckInv method to check inv size against min and max values before saving.
+On line 49-56 of AddInhousePartController.java added the new methods and trigger the hidden elements to appear by adding an attribute to the model

 ## Part I